Vyral/base-template/_posts/2018-06-22-could-the-instant-offer-program-be-right-for-you.md

 <center>&nbsp;</center>

 Today we’re answering a question about our instant offers program.
 Over the last several years, I’m sure you’ve heard about this program on the radio over the last few years.
 A lot of people wonder if it’s real.
-It definitely is.
+Well it definitely is.

 **This program was borne out of a need that we saw in the community last year.** We went and met with a sweet elderly woman who wanted to sell her home with us.
 She mentioned to us that she was under a lot of stress about showing the house and keeping her cats out of the way.
 I happened to be making a move at the time and said, “What if I bought it?”
 Her eyes immediately lit up, and Toni sold the home to me and I live in it now.

-<br>There’s a segment of the population like this. **They don’t have the time, the money, or the energy to prepare and show their homes.** Many are under a time crunch and need to sell quickly.
+There’s a segment of the population like this. **They don’t have the time, the money, or the energy to prepare and show their homes.** Many are under a time crunch and need to sell quickly.
 That’s why we created this program.

 {% include pullquote.html %}